Wintellect/MSLearn/Introduction to Git/includes/3-make-and-track-changes.md

 	git log --oneline
 	```

-You can see why once you're hundreds (or thousands) of commits into a project, the `--online` option might be your best friend.
+You can see why once you're hundreds (or thousands) of commits into a project, the `--oneline` option might be your best friend.
 Another useful option is `-nX`, where X is a commit number: 1 for the latest commit, 2 for the one before that, and so on.
 To see for yourself, try a `git log -n2` command.

 ## Summary